 From all this, I think we have a serious problem with the donor-centered approach.
 Namely that the pervasiveness of this model in our sector may be perpetuating the very inequity that we are seeking to address as a sector.
 Continue reading

 Hi everyone, this week my organization, Rainier Valley Corps (RVC), launches its first cohort of nonprofit leaders of color with a 4-day orientation retreat.
 The ten leaders in our first cohort are brilliant; they represent the future of our sector.
 I’ll discuss this project and the lessons we are learning in future posts, but for this week, let’s talk about ducks.
 By the way, we have been working all year to get to this point, and I am excited and terrified and happy and apprehensive and thrilled and nervous, which is to say I’m not sure how coherent today’s post is going to be.
 It may be ramblier than normal.

-If you’ve been a follower of this blog for a while, you may be thinking, “Ducks?
+If you’re in the nonprofit sector, you may be thinking, “Ducks?
 What are you talking about?
 I thought we’re all unicorns.”
 Yes, yes we are all unicorns.
 We are magical unicorns who make the world better by using our horns of equity to stab injustice in the face.
 But we’re also ducks.
 Just bear with me.
 Continue reading